Cue Control

 You are presented with multiple opportunities to learn from your relapses, each giving you the chance to get better with each hurdle.

-If done correctly, you will eventually reach a point where you have found most of your pitfalls and important lessons, allowing you to successfully adapt and overcome until you inevitably reach the finish line.
+If done correctly, you will eventually reach a point where you have found most of your pitfalls, loopholes, and important lessons, allowing you to successfully adapt and overcome until you inevitably reach the finish line.

 If you do not learn from these relapses then you most likely haven't taken the time for the introspection needed to know why you relapsed and how you will prevent it from happening again.

-I recommend you journal (opens new window) every relapse you have with these questions in mind.
+This is why I highly recommend you journal (opens new window) every relapse you have with these questions in mind.